aldebaran/urbi/doc/README.txt

 This directory, URBI_ROOT, should contain "bin", "FAQ.txt" and so forth.
 Do not move things around inside this directory.
-In order to have an easy access to the Urbi executables, set up your PATH:
+In order to have an easy access to the Urbi programs, set up your PATH:

   $ export PATH="\var{urbi\_root}/bin:$PATH"